 Pairing Fuels and Engines Innovation for LD, MD, and HD Solutions

-Research is exploring options that pair these blendstocks with combustion solutions including:
+Research explored options that pair these blendstocks with combustion solutions including:

 - Boosted SI and multimode approaches for LD vehicles targeting a 10% improvement in fuel economy.
 This is beyond an already expected 25% improvement in fuel economy for engine-only advances anticipated through 2025 (reference case is a 2015 baseline).

 - MCCI for MD and HD trucks targeting a 50% reduction in engine-out criteria pollutant emissions (compared to a 2009 baseline).

 - ACI for the full range of vehicle classes targeting 60% brake thermal efficiency with a 50% reduction in engine-out criteria pollutant emissions (compared to a 2009 baseline).